wtimme/OSM-Surveyor/README.md

 # Getting started with development

+This project makes use of [Bundler][5] for managing the Ruby dependencies (take a look at the `Gemfile`), and utilizes Cocoapods (see the `Podfile`) for managing the iOS-related dependencies.

+Getting started is quite easy.
+Open a terminal, change into your checkout's directory and follow these steps.

 1. Install [Bundler][5]: `gem install bundler`
 2. Install the Gems (such as Cocoapods and fastlane): `bundle install`
 3. Install the dependencies using Cocoapods: `bundle exec pod install`